lucaoliveiraa/lucaoliveiraa/README.md

 <br>

-### Currently I working at Elo Cartões with front-end and I have been studying React! 💻
+### Currently I work at Elo Cartões with front-end and I’ve been studying React! 💻

 <br><br>